teamatldocker/confluence/README.md

 > The container will write and read files with UID 2000 and GID 2000.

-# A word about memory usage
+# A Word About Memory Usage

 Confluence like any Java application needs a huge amount of memory.
 If you limit the memory usage by using the Docker --mem option make sure that you give enough memory.
 Otherwise your Confluence will begin to restart randomly.
 You should give at least 1-2GB more than the JVM maximum memory setting to your container.